District Sales Manager - NC/SC

 - Competitive activities

 - In conjunction with Regional Manger, develop short term and long term strategies and action plans to achieve sales growth objectives and budget

 Qualifications and Competencies (education, experience, skills)

 To perform the job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Proficient in the use of Microsoft Office (Word, PowerPoint, Excel) and other reporting platforms
+• Proficient in the use of Microsoft Office (Word, PowerPoint, Excel), Internet and email.

 • Bachelor’s Degree